Remote work statistics you need to know (2026)

 How many days a week do hybrid workers typically work remotely?

-The most common hybrid arrangements involve working remotely 2-3 days per week.
+The most common hybrid arrangements involve working remotely 2-3 days per week, with employees often preferring flexibility to choose which days they come into the office.

 Source: WFH Research